UsabilityEngineering/Plant-Social/design/README.md

   <img src="report.png" width="300" />
 </p>

-Another user's profile page (left image) will be similar to the user's own profile page, but with the obvious differences of adding, chatting, and option to block/report (middle/right image).
+Another user's profile page (first image) will be similar to the user's own profile page, but with the obvious differences of adding, chatting, and option to block/report (second/third image).
 Since a user might spend a lot of time looking through other user's profile, we wanted to ensure that the expected functionalities are here.

 ## Supplementary Materials
 [Wireframes](Wireframe.pdf)